bitnami-labs/sealed-secrets/README.md

 > NOTE: This file will contain the controller's public + private keys and should be kept omg-safe!

-> NOTE: Sealing key renewal requires another backup.
-Otherwise, newly sealed secrets cannot be decrypted.
+> NOTE: After sealing key renewal you should recreate your backup.
+Otherwise, your backup won't be able to decrypt new sealed secrets.

 To restore from a backup after some disaster, just put that secrets back before starting the controller - or if the controller was already started, replace the newly-created secrets and restart the controller: